Fear gauges throttle back after rollercoaster run

 VaR can tell a bank's management how big the following day's maximum loss for a trading floor might be.
 Based on previous market volatility and return metrics, a lower VaR reading would encourage traders to raise the size of their trading positions in a low volatility environment, and vice versa.

-When volatility jumps as happened when the coronavirus started spreading across the globe, these investors exceed their limits, forcing them to cut positions rapidly in a falling market.
+When volatility jumps, these investors exceed their limits, forcing them to cut positions rapidly in a falling market.
 JP Morgan calculated that last week's VaR shock was the biggest since Lehman Brothers collapsed in September 2008.

 Once volatility settles, pending flows into equities could total $800 billion to $900 billion, according to JP Morgan.